molpopgen/fwdpp/README.md

 The published version of fwdpp described a library with the following features:

-* Objects (mutations and gametes) are stored only once in _doubly-linked lists_.
+* Objects (mutations and haploid genomes) are stored only once in _doubly-linked lists_.
-* Diploids are pairs of pointers to gametes (technically, pairs of iterators derived from the list of gametes).
+* Diploids are pairs of pointers to haploid genomes (technically, pairs of iterators derived from the list of haploid genomes).
 * Gametes contain vectors of pointers (again, C++ iterators) to mutations.
-* Each generation, extinct mutations and gametes are removed from the population.
+* Each generation, extinct mutations and haploid genomes are removed from the population.
 This removal is a constant-time operation due to the use of linked lists.

 This design had a certain elegance to it.
 A pointer to a diploid gave you immediate access to the mutations by means of the pointer structure.
-It was also compact in memory, because iterators are only 8 bytes (on a 64-bit system) while gametes and mutations are 64 and _at least_ 48 bytes, respectively.
+It was also compact in memory, because iterators are only 8 bytes (on a 64-bit system) while haploid genomes and mutations are 64 and _at least_ 48 bytes, respectively.

 The fwdpp publication showed that the library performs well in terms of speed compared to other tools out there.
 However, the original design had the following problems: